 Notes

-- This recipe can be frozen as well.
-Bake as instructed, wrap bars tightly with aluminum foil and plastic wrap, and freeze for up to 6 months.
-When you're ready to serve them, simply thaw in the fridge and enjoy!
+- These bars can be frozen!
+Bake as directed, wrap tightly in foil and plastic wrap, and freeze up to 6 months.
+Thaw in the fridge before serving.

 This is exactly the type of recipe I love.
 These bars look incredible!